 “I’m so thrilled to win this grant and the $50,000 prize money will be put to good use – it means we can build on our manufacturing of the product,” said Kimberly.
 “The Hatch Accelerator Programme has been an incredible experience and all of the teams who took part are doing amazing things for our environment.
 The support we received from the Hatch programme was fantastic.”

-CEO Kimberly Bolton and Co-Founders Michelle and Jared won Sydney University’s ‘Inventing the Future Program’ in 2018, focused on finding practical and sustainable solutions for a better world.
+CEO Kimberly Bolton and Co-Founders Michelle and Jared also won Sydney University’s ‘Inventing the Future Program’ in 2018, which focused on finding practical and sustainable solutions for a better world.
 The program allowed them to turn their idea into a business and delve into the world of agriculture technology startups, aiming to ‘Change the World of Packaging’.

 Kimberly leads her company under the mantra ‘Do Good Every Step of the Way’, through business operations, leadership and community involvement.
 She empowers her now all female team to take initiative, question the norm and bring any and everything to the table.
 This includes finding like-minded suppliers that embrace sustainable business practices, researching ways to reduce their energy and water consumption during production, partnering up with ocean advocate groups or organising a local beach cleanup to help spread the word.

 Plastic takes up to thousands of years to break down, degrading into smaller and smaller microplastics that seep into our ecosystems.
 Humans, animals, oceans, coral reefs, forests and entire environments are affected by this pollution.
 Year on year we are manufacturing more plastic, yet globally only 16% is being recycled and this percentage is on the decline.
 Carapac noticed common themes amongst current biodegradables alternatives available including the following: up to five year breakdown time, industrially compostable at best, corn/starch based materials using high yielding cash crops.